Aditya-xcity/nfc-attendance-pro/README.md

 # nfc-attendance-pro
 Tap &amp; Track is an innovative attendance management system that leverages Near-Field Communication (NFC) technology to automate and streamline attendance tracking.
 Designed for schools, colleges, and workplaces, the system eliminates manual roll calls and reduces errors while providing real-time, secure attendance records.

-Bet, Aditya!
-Let’s make a **GitHub-ready `README.md`** for your NFC Attendance Pro project.
-I’ll keep it professional, clear, and structured so anyone can understand and run it.

 ````